 “De-server” Your Termbase

-This SDL Trados Studio plugin can optionally scan the source documents for terms that exist in the termbase and then adds only the relevant ones to the project specific local termbase.
+This Trados Studio plugin can optionally scan the source documents for terms that exist in the termbase and then adds only the relevant ones to the project specific local termbase.
 Furthermore, you can filter down the data on an entry and even a field level.